tbonaciUW/EEP_520_Spring2021/week_1/Lecture1_README.md

 - A very good editor for the C and C++ code we will write.
 - Free: [https://code.visualstudio.com/](https://code.visualstudio.com/)
-- Has Syntax highlighting, autocomplete, extensions.
+- Has syntax highlighting, autocomplete, extensions.
 - Other editors we like: Atom, Sublime.
 - You might like vim, emacs – but we expect you know how to use them.
 - Avoid: Xcode, Visual Studio, etc.